RESETHACKER-COMMUNITY/ReporterX/templates/README.md

-# A introduction to yam templates for RepoterX
+# A introduction to yaml templates for RepoterX
 Updating soon...